Why an autobiography can teach you about yourself

 What makes a great autobiography?
 Is it the narrator’s “voice”, the fact that the writing is more personal or the engaging style?
 What’s your favourite type of book to read?
 If you’ve answered that question with “I don’t read books” you get no marks, and we’ll have words later.
 Hang your head in shame and think about the direction you want your life to take.

 For anyone else, though, it’s a bit of a trick question, as there’s something great to be found in all genres of writing.
 Literary fiction can get us in touch with the eternal archetypes and truths that underpin the basic psychology of the human experience.
 History books can teach us about the social and political developments of different corners of the world.
-Books on personal finance can help to keep us in the black, as an alternative to taking loans from services such as cignoloans.com.au, and so on.
+Books on personal finance can help to keep us in the black, as an alternative to taking loans from online services, and so on.

 But for all that, there’s a real argument to be made that autobiographies are one of the most important types of book for you to be reading, as they can actually teach you a lot about yourself – including your hidden dreams and desires.
 Sceptical?
 Well, keep reading, and you may just be convinced.